eyelight/eep/README.md

 # eep

-Eep makes it easy to set up keys of known length for storage on an at24cx eeprom chip.
+Eep makes it easy to set up keys with values of known length for storing on an `at24cx` I2C [eeprom chip](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0336.pdf) *(pdf)* and the [driver](https://github.com/tinygo-org/drivers/tree/release/at24cx) included with TinyGo.

 Values on an eeprom chip have a length and an offset.
 Eep allows you to create a collection of keys with their offsets and lengths.
 The sum of the current key's offset & length is the next key's offset.
 Lengths shouldn't be exceeded, so pad as necessary.